chaobin/chaobin.github.io/_posts/2015-05-13-interoperate-with-c-cpp-in-python.markdown

 the current latest version is **0.9.2**, C++ support hasn't gone through a time long enough to receive many real world usage though.

-Underlying, CFFI uses relies on the same libffi that Python's ctypes does.
+Underlying, CFFI relies on the same libffi that Python's ctypes does.
-But it aproaches different to be more reliable and performant.
+But it aproaches differently to be more reliable and performant.
 [Here](http://eli.thegreenplace.net/2013/03/09/python-ffi-with-ctypes-and-cffi)
-is an article that explains nice how CFFI works.
+is an article that explains nicely how CFFI works.

 [Here](https://bitbucket.org/cffi/cffi/src/default/demo) has number of demos that should quickly give you a better look.